Local By Flywheel / LocalWP issues

 Update 24/11/2021:

-But, there is still issues with LocalWP under Windows, which is caused by the NGINX and Apache configurations.
-For NGINX, the problem is simply that is does not work in a stable way under Windows with PHP and only spawns two PHP workers.
-For Apache as webserver with PHP and mod_fcgid, it pretty much just fails for every request other than the main request.
-So there is most certainly still bugs in LocalWP for Windows when doing multiple connections at a time.
+There are still issues with LocalWP under Windows, caused by the NGINX and Apache configurations.
+For NGINX, the problem is simply that it does not work in a stable way under Windows with PHP and only spawns two PHP workers.
+For Apache as the web server with PHP and mod_fcgid, it more or less fails for every request other than the main request.

-So some progress there, but still problems under Windows.
-Hopefully they will get to fixing that in the near future.
-But fixing NGINX under windows is probably not the way forward here, as it lacks NGINX support together with PHP.
-So if you are listening LocalWP: Remove Nginx from Windows version or make Apache default and change the configuration of Apache to mod_php instead of using mod_fcgid.
-And finally, make sure enough workers are ready for action :)
+So there has been some progress, but there are still problems under Windows.
+Hopefully they will address that in the near future.
+Fixing NGINX under Windows is probably not the right path here, as it lacks solid NGINX support together with PHP.
+So if you are listening, LocalWP: remove NGINX from the Windows version or make Apache the default and change the Apache configuration to mod_php instead of mod_fcgid.
+Finally, make sure enough workers are available.

 Update 03/09/2021: